History of Bolivia (1809–1920): The Liberal Party and the rise of tin, 1899–1920

 Because taxes and fees from tin production were critically important to national revenues, Patiño, Aramayo, and Hochschild exercised considerable influence over government policy.
 Unlike the silver-mining entrepreneurs of the Conservative period, the tin-mining magnates did not directly intervene in politics but employed politicians and lawyers—known as the rosca—to represent their interests.

 The tin boom also contributed to increased social tensions.
 Indian peasants, who provided most of the labor for the mines, moved from their rural communities to the rapidly growing mining towns, where they lived and worked in precarious situations.
-Bolivia's First National Congress of Workers met in La Paz in 1912, and in the following years the mining centers witnessed an increasing number of strikes.
+Bolivia's First National Congress of Workers met in La Paz in 1912, and the mining centers witnessed an increasing number of strikes in the following years.

 Liberal governments at first did not face any serious opposition because the Conservative Party remained weak after its overthrow in 1899.
 By 1915 a faction of Liberals (including ex-president Pando) who were opposed to the loss of national territory, split from the Liberal party and formed the Republican Party (Partido Republicano).
 Republican support increased when mineral exports declined because of the crisis in international trade before World War I, and agricultural production decreased because of severe droughts.
-In 1917 the Republicans were defeated at the polls when José Gutiérrez Guerra (1917–20) was elected as the last Liberal president.
+In 1917, the Republicans were defeated at the polls when José Gutiérrez Guerra (1917–20) was elected as the last Liberal president.

 The rule of the Liberals, one of the most stable periods in Bolivian history, ended when the Republicans led by Bautista Saavedra seized the presidency in a bloodless coup of 1920.